Plumbing Systems: An Overview Of Types And Functions

 Gas supply systems typically involve connecting the building to the gas utility’s supply line, providing a continuous flow of gas.
 These systems ensure that gas is available for use at all times, allowing homeowners to enjoy the convenience of gas-powered appliances such as stoves and water heaters.

-See also The Importance Of Regular Plumbing Maintenance
+See also The Role Of Plumbing In Industrial Facilities

 Gas distribution systems comprise pipes and connectors that deliver gas from the main supply line to the individual appliances.
 These systems require proper sizing, installation, and maintenance to ensure the safe and efficient distribution of gas.